lizmat/articles/5to6-signatures.md

         # actually do something with $foo and $bar
     }

-In Perl 6, the `($foo, $bar)` part is called the signature of the subroutine.
+> In Perl 6, the `($foo, $bar)` part is called the signature of the subroutine.
-Note that `-` can be part of an identifier in Perl 6, as long as it is not the first of the last character of the identifier.
+> Note that the dash (`-`) can be part of an identifier in Perl 6, as long as
+> it is not the first of the last character of the identifier.

 Since Perl 6 has an actual `method` keyword, it is not necessary to take the invocant into account, as that is automatically available with the